-Desktop Underwriter® ("DU") is a proprietary automated underwriting system that evaluates mortgage default risk and arrives at a risk assessment recommendation by conducting a comprehensive examination of the primary and contributory risk factors in a mortgage application.
+Desktop Underwriter® ("DU") is a proprietary automated underwriting system that evaluates mortgage default risk and arrives at an underwriting recommendation by performing a comprehensive examination of the primary and contributory risk factors in a mortgage application.
 DU analyzes the information in the loan case file to reach an overall credit risk assessment to determine eligibility for delivery to us.
 Loan sellers may rely on a DU Approval/Eligible recommendation to deliver a loan to us.
 We grant a limited waiver of certain underwriting representations and warranties to a loan seller that sells an eligible mortgage underwritten with DU.
-Approximately 87% (by Cut-off Date Balance) of the Reference Obligations were underwritten using DU.
+Approximately 92% (by Cut-off Date Balance) of the Reference Obligations were underwritten using DU.

 No single factor determines a borrower's ability or willingness to make his or her mortgage payments.
-When high-risk factors are present in a loan case file without sufficient offsets, the likelihood of serious default increases.
+When several high-risk factors are present in a loan case file without sufficient offsets, the likelihood of serious default increases.
 DU conducts its analysis uniformly and without regard to race, gender, or other prohibited factors.
 DU uses validated, statistically significant variables that have been shown to be predictive of mortgage default.

-DU considers the following characteristics in the credit report to assess the creditworthiness of borrowers who have traditional credit histories: credit history, delinquent accounts, mortgage accounts, revolving credit utilization, public records, foreclosures, collection accounts and inquiries.
-The following non-credit risk factors are also evaluated: the borrower's equity and LTV ratio, liquid reserves, loan purpose, loan term, loan amortization type, occupancy type, total expense ratio, property type, and co-borrowers.
+DU considers the following characteristics in the credit report to assess the creditworthiness of borrowers who have traditional credit histories: credit history, delinquent accounts, mortgage accounts, revolving credit use, public records, foreclosures, collection accounts and inquiries.
+The following additional mortgage risk factors are also evaluated: the borrower's equity and LTV ratio, liquid reserves, loan purpose, loan term, loan amortization type, occupancy type, total expense ratio, property type, and co-borrowers.
 DU performs a comprehensive evaluation, weighing each factor based on the amount of risk it represents and its importance to the recommendation.
 DU analyzes the results of this evaluation along with the evaluation of the borrower's credit profile to arrive at the underwriting recommendation for the loan case file.
-As part of our regular evaluation of DU, we conduct periodic examinations of the underlying risk assessment models and recalibrate the models based on actual loan performance and market assumptions to improve the effectiveness of DU risk analysis.
+As part of our normal business operations, DU is reviewed regularly to determine whether its risk analysis is appropriate based on new data and actual loan performance information.